mjhsu135/beautiful-jekyll/code-through.md

 # Creating a Corpus and Using Tokens:

 When working with the quanteda package, we need to create a series of called corpuses.
 A corpus allows

 ### Example:

-In Lab 04 Part II, Question 1, we were asked to find the ten most frequently-used words in the missions statements after stemming the data.
+In Lab 04 Part II, Question 1, we were asked to find the ten most frequently- used words in the missions statements after stemming the data.
 In order to do so, we had to organize the data such that

 First we need to load in the mission statements of the different non-profit organizations.